Configure EtherCAT Network by Using TwinCAT 3

 Link it to the PDO variable that you want to add to the task from that task entry using the Linked to... button.

-Adding any one variable from a specific slave device adds all PDO variables from that slave to the task.
+Adding any one variable from a specific subordinate device adds all PDO variables from that subordinate device to the task.
 For instance, with the EL3102 Analog Input module:

 Left-click on your task Inputs entry and select Add New Item.
 The Insert Variable dialog opens.